The Steinhaus-Weil property: its converse, subcontinuity and Solecki amenability: Subcontinuity of measures

 then $U:=(Et)^{\widetilde{}}\cap \tilde{E}\neq \emptyset ,$ since $(Et)^{ \widetilde{}}=\tilde{E}t$ (the Nikodym property of the \textit{usual} topology of $G$).
 So since $U$ is open and non-meagre, also $Et\cap E\neq \emptyset $, and so again (**). $\square $

 The next result establishes the embeddability by (left-sided) translation of an appropriate subsequence of a given \textit{null} sequence into a given target set that (like-sidedly) is non-left-Haar null.
-This property of embedding into a \textit{non-negligible} set, first studied in respect of category and measure negligibility on $\mathbb{R}$ by Kestelman and much later independently by Borwein and Ditor and thereafter also by other authors, mostly for combinatorial challenges, has emerged as an important general unifying principle, termed shift-compactness, applicable in a much wider context embracing metric groups $G$ under various topologies refining $ \mathcal{T}_{G}$ and so defining various notions of negligibility: for the background here see [BinO2,3], [MilO].
-Its consequences include various uniform-boundedness theorems as well as the Effros and the Open Mapping Theorem.
+This property of embedding into a \textit{non-negligible} set, first studied in respect of category and measure negligibility on $\mathbb{R}$ by Kestelman and much later independently by Borwein and Ditor and thereafter also by other authors, mostly for combinatorial challenges, has emerged as an important general unifying principle, termed \textit{shift-compactness}, applicable in a much wider context embracing metric groups $G$ under various topologies refining $\mathcal{T}_{G}$ and so defining various notions of negligibility: for the background here see [BinO2,3], [MilO].
+Its consequences include various uniform-boundedness theorems as well as the Effros and the Open Mapping Theorems.
 Here we establish the said property, announced in [MilO], in relation to the ideal $\mathcal{HN}$ of left Haar null sets.
 (It is a $ \sigma $-ideal for Polish $G$ in the presence of amenability at 1 [Sol2, Th 1(i)].)
-This leaves open the `converse question' of a refinement topology for which $\mathcal{HN}$ is the associated notion of negligibility.
+This leaves open the `converse question' of a refinement topology for which $\mathcal{HN}$ is the associated notion of negligibility; this seems plausible under the continuum hypothesis, CH, if one restricts attention only to Borel sets in $\mathcal{HN}$ and their subsets by lifting a result concerning $\mathbb{R}$ in [CieJ, Cor.
+4.2] to $G$ -- see also the Remark following our next result.

 \textbf{Theorem 3 }(\textbf{Shift-compactness Theorem} for $ \mathcal{HN}$).\textit{\ For }$G\ $\textit{Polish and amenable at }$1_{G},$ \textit{\ if} $E\in \mathcal{U}(G)$\textit{\ is not left Haar null and }$ z_{n}$ \textit{is null, then there are }$s\in E$ \textit{and an infinite }$ \mathbb{M}\subseteq \mathbb{N}$ \textit{with }